BhawickJain/mark-react-proj--favourite-places/README.md

 **Regarding layout and styling**

-You can lay the page out and style it as you like.
+You can lay the page out and style it as you like, but don't spend a long time on it - it's really not the focus here.

+Once you have your app working (however ugly it is) we recommend going on to the next step (deployment) and then possibly returning to tweak visual aspects later on in the week (e.g. to try out new things you've learned).

 ### Exercise: Deploy to netlify